 then the asymptotic boundary condition becomes

 as long as we are in the region $\omega x \geq \ell(\ell+1)/2$.
-Notice that the above approach for imposing the proper boundary conditions is consistent with the scattering of massless scalar field with reflective boundary condition at infinity and the one-way membrane at the horizon.
+Notice that the above approach for imposing the proper boundary conditions is consistent with scattering a massless scalar field with a reflective boundary condition at infinity and the one-way membrane at the horizon.
 In other words, our approach is consistent with previous works on this topic \cite{crispino2009scattering}, \cite{macedo2016absorption}, \cite{del19}.

 It is instructive, at this point, to determine the behavior of the radial modes in the limit of low-frequency, $ \omega = 0$, also known as zero modes.
 Replacing the latter condition in Eq. (\ref{eq:EMD}), the general solution can be recast as \cite{olver2010nist}-\cite{abramowitz1988handbook}